wwivbbs/docs/docs/windows_installation.md

 Although WWIV BBS will start and run on 64-bit (x64), none of the 16-bit DOS programs and utilities you use with WWIV will work on 64-bit windows.
-For the best experience, we recomment you use a 32bit x86 version of Windows.
+For the best experience, we recommend you use a 32bit x86 version of Windows.

 **Windows Updates and .Net 4.6**

 You should have ALL high priority updates on your Windows machine.
-This might mean running windows update several times.
+This might mean running Windows Update several times.
 As a part of this, you should also have installed *Microsoft .Net Framework 4.6* (or newer).

 ## Installation

 Take the build of WWIV you downloaded and extract all the files into ```c:\wwiv``` (or c:\bbs).
 To make it easy on the author(s) we'll just say ```c:\wwiv``` from now on.